Center for Advocacy

 As shown below in the information about our Advocacy Skills Boards, Regent students perform impressively well in virtually all skills arenas, documenting good mastery of the basic analytical skills that are the focus of our LARW program.

 The Civil Practice Clinic serves clients whose household income is at or below the federal poverty line, handling landlord/tenant, consumer, selected domestic relations, and administrative matters.
 Under the immediate supervision of an experienced attorney, students have direct responsibility for handling cases from initial interviews to conclusion of representation.
-The clinic handles approximately 20-30 cases per semester.
+The clinic handles approximately 20 to 30 cases per semester.

-Working with a client who is unable to read, navigating complex court procedures and filing a restraining order are not topics covered by the law books.
+Working with a client who is unable to read, navigating complex court procedures, and filing a restraining order are not topics covered by law books.
 The clinical experience gives students confidence and a sense of accomplishment, eliminating the gap between the classroom and the courtroom.

 As a curricular and practical arm of the Center for Global Justice, Human Rights, and the Rule of Law, this practicum provides students with opportunities to learn hands-on under the supervision of Professor Lynne Marie Kohm.

 This practicum affords students experience in the public sector through policy research, practical writing experience, oral skills, and the opportunity make a difference for children in need.

 The practicum provides law students with practical legal experience and gives them an opportunity to use their legal training to help others.
 Students are under the supervision of Attorney and Adjunct Faculty Member Hugo Valverde.